Table of Contents

 The performance has always been better than fixed or recurring deposits.
 It is highly dependent on the Repo interest rates.
 Yet, you can generate a decent return of 7% to 9% CAGR annually.
 Check out our article on the best debt funds to invest in.

-3. Money Market Funds
+Money Market Funds

 Money Market Funds are not focused on by many individual investors as the results are not similar to equity mutual funds.
 But, the importance of these funds is known and established by corporate companies.
 It’s always necessary to understand the pros and cons of every investment and bifurcate the asset allocations.
 The risk and reward are very low compared to other types of mutual funds in India.

-4. Hybrid and Balanced Fund
+Hybrid and Balanced Fund

 Hybrid or Balanced Funds hold securities like shares and bonds.
-It’s a viable option for investors who look for a decent return (9% to 10%) with moderate risk.
+It’s a viable option to investors who look for a decent return (9% to 10%) with moderate risk.
 The ratio of investment can be 60% in equities and 40% in debt or vice versa.

-5. GILT Funds
+GILT Funds

 Do you know about G-Sec bonds?
 It’s government edition bonds that hold very minimum risk like credit risk.
-So you can rest assured of your principles and returns as you invest in one of the developing governments.
+So you can rest assured of your principle and returns as you invest in one of the developing governments.

-The NAV (Net Asset Value) is highly influenced by bond yield, maturity period, interest rates, etc. It has few fluctuations in the short term, but when invested long term, the returns will be 9%-10% annually.
+The NAV (Net Asset Value) is highly influenced by bond yield, maturity period, interest rates, etc. It has few fluctuations in short term, but when invested long term, the returns will be 9%-10% annually.

-Types of Mutual Funds in India Based on Structure
+Types of Mutual Funds in India based on Structure

-Closed-ended funds have a fixed maturity period, and you can’t invest or exit without any constrain or conditions.
+Closed-Ended Funds have a fixed maturity period, and you can’t invest or exit without any constrain or conditions.
 This fund either comes with a definite period of investment or minimum units of any fund.

-An Investor will be provided the privilege of investing in this type of mutual fund only during the NFO (New Fund Offer) period and automatically will exit on the maturity date.
+An Investor will be provided the privilege of investing in this type of mutual fund only during the NFO (New Fund Offer) period, and automatically will exit on the maturity date.

-Types of Mutual Funds in India Based on Investment Goals
+Types of Mutual Funds in India based on Investment Goals

-1. Growth Funds
+Growth Funds

 Growth funds are termed to be highly aggressive funds that yield a huge return.
 The fund manager who manages these funds tries to buy the shares of growth-oriented sectors (Banks, IT, Infrastructure, etc.)

-2. Income Funds
+Income Funds

 Income funds are managed to provide monthly or yearly income to the investor by SWP (Systematic Withdrawl Plan).
-The Fund Manager invests in high dividend-yielding shares, bonds, CDs (Certificate of Debentures), government securities, corporate bonds, money markets, etc.
+The Fund Manager invests in high dividend-yielding shares, bonds, CDs (Certificate of Debentures), government securities, corporate bonds, money market, etc.

 The only goal of this fund is to generate positive returns in both rising and declining interest rate markets.
 They follow two strategies to maintain a positive return.

-1. Income through Interest rates by holding Investments till maturity
+- Income through Interest rates by holding Investments till maturity

-3. Liquid Funds
+Liquid Funds

 Liquid funds are the only funds where NAV is calculated for 365 days, whereas all other mutual funds are calculated only for the number of business days.